mtumilowicz/cryptography-rsa-workshop/README.md

     can't reverse the network.
 It's especially nice in hardware; a Feistel network means encryption and decryption are almost identical (you basically just reverse the order of the subkeys).
-* Using the word padding for RSA is by now rather incorrect - it's basically still called "padding" for historical reasons.
-The padding schemes for RSA did simply extend the message before converting a number.
-But newer schemes actually alter the message itself as well;
-the message cannot directly be identified in the number before exponentiation by RSA.
-OAEP is one of the schemes where the entire message is randomly transformed before RSA modular exponentiation.

 ## vulnerabilities
 * TLS 1.3 no longer supports RSA